SougataMukherjee/interview-kit/theory/js-ts.md

 **Q1: what is JavaScript? why name called JavaScript?
 Ways to Import JS in HTML**

+JS was created by Brendan Eich at Netscape in 1995.

 JavaScript is a lightweight, case sensitive scripting language.
 JS was created to add logic to web pages;  initial name was "LiveScript" then marketing—syntax inspired by Java, but not related.
-JavaScript is called a scripting language because it is not compiled beforehand — it runs line by line directly by the browser or runtime
+JavaScript is called a scripting language because it is not compiled beforehand — it runs line by line(single-threaded or synchronous) directly by the browser or runtime
 3 ways to import js file
 ```js
 <script src="app.js"></script>          <!-- normal -->